cgHome/org.cflat-inc.sarah/README.md

 # S.A.R.A.H

-Event based lightweight middleware for Smart Home
+Event based lightweight middleware for flows

 ## Do not use, still under development !!!